sanjay2911/STLStringify/README.md

 ### License

-This project is licensed under the [GNU General Public License (GPL) v3.0](https://www.gnu.org/licenses/gpl-3.0.html).
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Please refer to the `LICENSE` file for further details.